arthursn/pyebsd/README.md

 pyebsd is in development stage and, for now, is only able to process phases of cubic symmetry.
 Its main use case is steel microstructures.

-pyebsd is a ``pure'' Python package, meaning that it does not depend on building extension modules.
+pyebsd is a "pure" Python package, meaning that it does not depend on building extension modules.
 For computational expensive calculations, such as manipulation of matrices, it relies on the clever vectorized operations with NumPy.

 # Installation